aaronatp/CLI-chatroom-application/README.md

 duplicate usernames.
 A more real-world solution would be to identify users (internally) by some hash (maybe of their username and the time/date of their account creation, for example).
 That would better ensure that users are uniquely identified internally.
 I would be very happy to implement this too?

-# NOTE: Since "chatroom_app.py" only implements one user by default, I have not thoroughly tested the syncing feature for multiple users.

-Tested on Python 3.9.16.
+The basic version was tested on Python 3.9.16.
+The advanced version was tested on Python 3.10.13.

 # Examples